Valkyr-JS/StashReels/README.md

 Stash TV only loads up to eleven scenes at once - the current scene, and up to five before and after it - in order to provide as smooth an experience when swiping through scenes, without overloading the browser's memory.

-As of version 0.1.2, a config option has been added in the Stash plugin settings to set the maximum number of scenes loaded in a playlist.
+As of version 0.1.2, a config option has been added in the Stash plugin settings to set the maximum number of scenes loaded in a filter.
 The default is 500.
 Increasing or decreasing this number will reduce or increase load times respectively.

 ## Contributing
 ### Run the dev server